|MEETING PLACE:||DoubleTree Hotel, 1175 W Route 66, Flagstaff, Arizona|

 Flagstaff is the meeting point for your Lees Ferry to Whitmore Wash trip.
-At the end of your river trip you will arrive at Whitmore Wash where you will be flown by helicopter to the rim, take a small plane to the Boulder City Airport and then van to the Las Vegas McCarran International Airport.
+At the end of your river trip you will arrive at Whitmore Wash where you will be flown by helicopter to the rim, take a small plane to the Boulder City Airport and then van to the Harry Reid International Airport, Las Vegas, NV.

 Meeting Place & Time